 Drumsticks and bone-in chicken cuts can take a little longer to cook, but they are oh-so-worth-it.
 As one of the cheapest cuts out there, you can really get a lot of meat for your dollar!
 Plus, bone-in, skin-on cuts are famous for their rich flavour and awesome mouthfeel.
 The Instant Pot makes mastering this recipe simple, fun, and highly rewarding.

-- For turkey: Cook on high pressure with 1.5 cups of liquid for 15-20 minutes and follow up with a natural pressure release for 5-10 minutes before performing a quick release for best results.
+- For turkey: Cook on HIGH pressure with 1.5 cups of liquid for 15-20 minutes and follow up with a natural pressure release for 5-10 minutes before performing a quick release for best results.

-- Optional: Finish up in the oven with a broil for crispy skin or to lock in flavour from sauce or a dry-rub, as pressure cooking will sometimes make the skin quite soggy and unsavoury.
+- Optional: Finish up in the oven with a broil for crispy skin or to lock in flavour from the sauce or a dry-rub, as pressure cooking will sometimes make the skin quite soggy and unsavoury.

 Try this recipe: Italian chicken drumsticks with garlic & thyme